Updated 1 June 2020 at 11.23am

 Our priorities are to ensure our congregations, staff team, and other church visitors are as safe as possible, and to offer help where we can within our local community.
 We continue to pray, to love, and to care for the vulnerable.

 We have a team of fit and able people contacting the most vulnerable in our church family.
 We also have a team of six who are able to respond to some practical needs.
 See contact details below if you need to access this help or if you are able to offer support.

 Our children’s minister Caz Gatehouse is keeping in contact with children/families from Kidz Ablaze and Messy Church, and is providing materials.
 She can be contacted via her email.
 Follow her on Instagram at st.stavioursparents.

 Similarly our youth minister Jez Ferguson is keeping in contact with our young people and providing materials.
 He can be contacted via his email.
 See his regular video ‘Thought for the day’ on YouTube.
 Also follow him on Instagram at st.saviours.youth.

 Most importantly we pray in the crisis and keep our focus on God.

-We are observing a weekly call to prayer – lighting a candle and praying every Sunday evening at 8pm throughout the crisis.
+We are currently observing a weekly call to prayer – lighting a candle and praying every Sunday evening at sunset throughout the crisis.
 This call originated from the Presidents of Churches Together in England, including the Archbishop of Canterbury.
 On Sunday 22 March they called for a national call to prayer, focusing on the needs of our world and our country.
 It is an opportunity to pray earnestly for the government and its advisers, for medical staff and other key workers, for the sick and the bereaved, and for those who are fearful and lonely.
 We hope everyone will join us in praying in our own homes.
 Find out more here.

 How can we help each other and our community?